acilim/stack-exchange-predicative-model-clojure/readme.md

 * [/users/{ids}/answers](http://api.stackexchange.com/docs/answers-on-users) – returns the answers that the requested user posted
 * [/users/{ids}/comments](http://api.stackexchange.com/docs/comments-on-users) – returns the comments that the requested user posted

-Questions' features were saved to .csv files- one used for training: [trainingSet.csv] (https://github.com/acilim/stack-exchange-predicative-model-clojure/blob/master/data/trainingSet.csv), with 90% of the data, and the other used for testing the classifiers: [testSet.csv] (https://github.com/acilim/stack-exchange-predicative-model-clojure/blob/master/data/testSet.csv), with 10% of the data.
-Each dataset contains 18 attributes: 17 are numeric (the features), and the 18th is the class attribute with possible values *yes* or *no* (that shows whether or not the question is closed), the one whose value the program is aimed to predict.
+Questions' features were saved to .csv files- one used for training: [trainingSet.csv] (https://github.com/acilim/stack-exchange-predicative-model-clojure/blob/master/data/trainingSet.csv), with 80% of the data, and the other used for testing the classifiers: [testSet.csv] (https://github.com/acilim/stack-exchange-predicative-model-clojure/blob/master/data/testSet.csv), with 20% of the data.
+Each dataset contains 18 attributes: 17 are numeric (the features), and the 18th is the class attribute with possible values *closed* or *not_closed* (that shows whether or not the question is closed), the one whose value the program is aimed to predict.

 3. Applying machine learning techniques for classification